 It is not necessary to have undertaken a mini-pupillage in Chambers, although we encourage those with an interest in pupillage at these Chambers to apply to do so.
 Successful pupillage candidates who have not done a mini-pupillage may be invited to do a short, non-assessed mini-pupillage in Chambers in order to help them decide whether to take up a pupillage offer.

-Our application process consists of two interviews, the first involving the discussion of a case and the second a hypothetical legal problem.
+Our application process consists of two interviews, each of which involves the discussion of a case or a hypothetical legal problem.
 We usually interview 10 to 14 people in the first round of interviews, with about 5 to 7 going on to the second round.
 The cases and problems are chosen with a view to being fair to all applicants, regardless of their experience of law.
 The interviews seek to test, amongst other things, analytical skill and reasoning.

-Chambers is not a member of Pupillage Gateway.
+Chambers is a member of the Pupillage Gateway.

 We aim to reach a decision about tenancy approximately 9-10 months into pupillage.
-If, by about the 6 month mark, it becomes apparent that a pupil will not be taken on, the pupil is given the opportunity to seek a second six-pupillage elsewhere, or to complete pupillage at Chambers on a reduced award.
-We always hope, however, that any person offered a pupillage will become a tenant and our retention rate in recent years has been high.
+We always hope that any person offered a pupillage will become a tenant and our retention rate in recent years has been high.

 Pupillage in Chambers is designed to provide both a general training for the commercial and chancery Bar, and an introduction to Chambers’ specialist areas.
 If a pupil is not taken on, we help to provide assistance in pursuing other routes.